-The tax assumptions used at 31 December 2019 are shown in the table below.
+The tax assumptions used at 31 December 2020 are shown in the table below.
+We are not anticipating a material effect due to corporation tax changes in 2023.

-Parameter 31 December 2019
+Parameter 31 December 2020

 Corporation tax (current year) 19%

-Corporation tax (future profits) 17%
+Corporation tax (future profits) 19%